 By Noelle Muddiman

-Noelle Muddiman is a Grade 10 student at Clearwater Secondary School.
-The Student Journal is a new section of The Times that showcases the work of the local high schoolers.
+Read the conclusion of Heirloom in next week’s issue or, visit the Clearwater Times website to read the full story.
+Noelle Muddiman just finished Grade 10 at Clearwater Secondary School.
+The Student Journal is a section of The Times that showcases the work of the local high schoolers.